Project-Tribe-App/tribe_app/README.md

 # Project Gauri

 ## Overview
-Project Gauri is a cow and cattle wellness and wellfare app.
 This project is built using the Flutter framework and uses GetX for it's state management.

 ## Getting Started